remoteintech/remote-jobs/company-profiles/opensourcewebsite.md

 Work from anywhere.
 Everyone works from where they love to be.
 We don't let physical distance keep us apart: we're always in close contact through our busy organization chat rooms.

-We welcome developers, maintainers, contributors, volunteers.
+We hire maintainers, welcome contributors and volunteers.

 ## Region